Christmas in Birmingham :: Holiday Traditions and Must Dos!

 Holiday Market at Sloss Furnace

-On December Third, the Fellowship House Junior Board will be hosting a Holiday market benefiting charity at Sloss Furnace.
+On December 2nd, the Fellowship House Junior Board will be hosting a Holiday market benefiting charity at Sloss Furnace.
 Admission is free and there will be a wide variety of vendors and an opportunity to see Santa!
-This indoor event will run from 10 a.m. until 4:00 p.m. in the East Room.
-At 12:00 p.m., the metal artists will be pouring iron.
+This indoor event will run from 10 a.m. until 3:00 p.m. in the East Room.
+You will even get to watch the Sloss metal artists will be do their holiday metal pour!
 This is a great opportunity to shop small for Christmas gifts and support local vendors, all for a great cause.
 For more information, visit the Fellowship House’s website.

-Formerly known as Desoto Caverns, Magestic Caverns is home to some of Alabama’s most historic caverns.
+Formerly known as Desoto Caverns, Majestic Caverns is home to some of Alabama’s most historic caverns.
 On any given day you can find visitors enjoying guided tours, train rides, gemstone panning, and so many more attractions.
-Every year they put on a beautiful christmas celebration and this year is no different.
-Guests will have the opportunity to experience the joy of the Advent season by taking a journey through the quaint settlement of Fairborn into Majestic Caverns.
-Shows run on December Ninth, 10th, 16th, and 17th, from 5:00 p.m.-9:00 p.m.
+Every year they put on a beautiful Christmas celebration and this year is no different, even though they have an all-NEW program!
+Make plans to celebrate at this family-fun event for all ages, with shows, performances, fire juggling, singing, dancing, quests, attractions, games and festive characters.
+Shows run on December 9th, 16th, and 23rd, from 5:00 p.m.-9:00 p.m.
 This Winter “Underland” event will be an epic and unique experience for all ages, as guests will get to experience the beauty of the cave decked out with holiday cheer.

 Christmas at the Falls